ana-borges/CommonLit-Readability/docs/index.md

 ### GLM

-The GLM was the worst perfrorming model, showing a huge deviance, Chi squared...
+The GLM was the worst performing model, showing a huge deviance, Chi squared...
 Altogether it was just a fun try.

 ## Conclusions

-The best performing model so far havs been the NuSVR with the `rfb` (Radial Basis Function) kernel, with a MSE of 0.7071887919114409.
+The best performing model so far has been the NuSVR with the `rfb` (Radial Basis Function) kernel, with a MSE of 0.7071887919114409.

 Although it is not a horrible result, there's obviously much room for improvement.
 Which is why we have recently started to implement BERT models.